-Engine Diagnostics
+Engine diagnostics

 - Check the engine lubrication system as follows:

-- is the oil level correct,
+- is the oil level correct?,

-- is the viscosity of the lubricant correct,
+- is the lubricant viscosity correct?,

-- Confirm the accuracy of the operating conditions under which engine malfunction occurs.
+- Confirm the accuracy of the operating conditions under which the engine malfunction occurs.
 Pay attention to factors such as:

 - engine speed (rpm),